Transperth A-series train: History

 The new trains revolutionised the commuter services on the Perth network, but their success was marred by project delays and a number of early accidents.
 Some of those accidents involved collisions with motor vehicles at unprotected level crossings, the increased speed and quieter operation as opposed to the older, slower and louder, diesel trains being considered as a contributing factor.
 In three accidents within the first twelve months of operations three fatalities - all in motor vehicles - were suffered.

 Other accidents did not involve loss of life and some, such as a collision between sets while shunting at the train depot at Claisebrook, meant that some sets were mixed while their other half underwent repairs.
 Several months in 1993, for instance, saw the pairings of AEA226 and AEB339, and AEA217 and AEB326.
 When repairs were completed the original set combinations were restored.

 Additionally, a number of teething troubles soon presented themselves, such as braking problems which meant that trains would sometimes fail to stop in the space required and thus not be correctly positioned at the station platforms.
 These problems were eventually overcome and the type has provided stable service ever since.

 In April 1997, a further five were ordered, entering service in 1998/99.
 These sets introduced longitudinal seating and the current green Transperth livery to the fleet, and with detail improvements including internal information panels, extra security cameras and quieter wheel motors, were subsequently dubbed 'second generation' sets.
 They are externally identical.
 Some of the first generation trains were then progressively updated to bring them inline with the more recent units.

-All are scheduled to be replaced by C-series from 2023.

 Configuration

+There are currently 48 two-car A-series trains in operation.
 Each set consists of two semi-permanently coupled cars, designated AEA and AEB, both of which have a driver’s cab and powered bogies.
-Up to three sets may be coupled together to make a six-car train, although common practice is to operate them only as either two- or four-car set consists.
-There are currently 48 two-car A-series trains in operation.
+It is common practice to operate them only as either two- or four-car consists, but three sets may be coupled together to make a six-car train.

 Originally, the majority of A-series trains featured two inward-facing rows of bench seats either side of the car forward of the front set of doors and to the back of the rear set of doors, with two-seat rows running down each side of the car in between the doors.
 In this configuration each car has the capacity to carry 72 seated and 82 standing passengers, giving unmodified the A-series trains a total capacity of 308.

 However, since 2010, all sets have been reconfigured with two inward-facing bench rows running the entire length of the car.
 This reduces the number of seats available but increases standing room capacity.
 Each car has 1-2 wheelchair spaces available.